 There I learned how to sit properly (correctly) at the dinner table, which fork to start with when eating, how to introduce people to each other to invite (promote, encourage, help start) conversation, and how to dance the waltz.
 Though often associated with attending fancy dinners, Cotillion classes taught me the finer details of how to react (respond, answer) when I’m faced with multiple forks at dinner and, more importantly, how to present myself positively.

 It’s important to be polite when speaking, too.
 You don’t want to tell your breakfast guests to “sit,” nor miss the suitable words for your current company.
-So this week we’ll be focusing on degrees of politeness in English, using the phrase “Pass the salt” as an example, so that you can see how to say things in varying ways of politeness to fit the situation.
+So this week we’ll be focusing on degrees of politeness in English, using the phrase “Pass the salt” as an example, so that you can see how to say things in varying degrees of politeness to fit the situation.
 Good luck!

 Pass the salt.